 We are encouraging the folk to come as an ancestor (it doesn’t have to be one you know!).
 Any time period is good.
 There are all kinds of traditions of dressing as the dead, becoming the dead, feasting with the dead, dancing with the dead.
 If that is not your style, think of this as a memorial and let that guide you.
 Let’s do this!

 We allow responsible drinking AFTER the High Rite.

 We permit moderate, responsible drinking during revels at Samhain.
 Moderation is one of our virtues, however, and we will ask anyone who become disruptive to leave or call them a cab home.
 We do also reserve the right to hold your keys for you until you are capable of taking yourself home.
-Note: we will not be providing any alcohol, it’s totally bring your own.
+Note: we will not be providing any alcohol other than the Waters of Life.